joelverhagen/TorSharp/README.md

 # TorSharp

 Use Tor for your C# HTTP clients.
-Tor + Privoxy = :heart:
+Use Privoxy or .NET 6+ SOCKS support to proxy HTTP traffic.

 All you need is client code that can use a simple HTTP proxy.